How retailers can reduce return rates with better user experience

 It then produces a recommended size based on this information for the product viewed.

-Once shoppers have taken the effort to supply fit information, recommended sizes are then shown for each product page visited, speeding up the size selection process for shoppers.
+Once shoppers have taken the effort to supply fit information, recommended sizes are then shown for each product page visited.
+This speeds up the size selection process for shoppers and creates a personalized experience.

 Presentation of product information